siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Patterns

-Patterns is a state machine implementation that allow you to detect event occurrence patterns over time.
+This is a state machine implementation that allows you to detect patterns in the events that arrive over time.
 This can correlate events within a single stream or between multiple streams.

 **Purpose**

-Let you detect a specified event occurrence pattern over a time period.
+Patterns allow you to identify trends in events over a time period.

 **Syntax**